Dynatrace/helm-charts/dynatrace-operator/README.md

 As of launch, the Dynatrace Operator can be used to deploy a containerized ActiveGate for Kubernetes API monitoring.
 New capabilities will be added to the Dynatrace Operator over time including metric routing, and API monitoring for AWS, Azure, GCP, and vSphere.

+With v0.2.0 we added the classicFullStack functionality which allows rolling out the OneAgent to your Kubernetes cluster.
+Furthermore, the Dynatrace Operator is now capable of rolling out a containerized ActiveGate for routing the OneAgent traffic.

 This Helm Chart requires Helm 3.

 ### Platforms